-A flight display will be staged at IWM's Duxford site, which will host the largest collection of Douglas C-47 Skytrain Dakota aircrafts in one location since the Second World War.
-Renowned for their role in the D-Day landings, these aircraft will be available to view in person from 4-6 June, before their cross-channel flight to Normandy.
+A flight display will be staged at IWM's Duxford site, which hosts the largest collection of Douglas C-47 Skytrain Dakota aircrafts in one location since the Second World War.
+Renowned for their role in the D-Day landings, these aircraft are available to view in person from 4-6 June, before their cross-channel flight to Normandy.
 The planes will be flown in to Duxford by their respective owners, especially for this historic occasion.
 250 parachutists from around the world will board the planes in full WWII allied uniform, complete with military parachutes, in order to more closely replicate the journey and landings.

 The IWM will also be holding events to

 commemorate the roles of HMS Belfast and the Churchill War Rooms.
 The events in

 Belfast will take place on the 8 and 9 June, with

 visitors treated to bespoke group tours on board one of D-Day's largest warships.
 There's also the promise of interactive activities, allowing visitors to 'step into the shoes of the people who made D-Day happen'.